aman8934/aman8934/README.md

 # 💫 About Me:
-Computer Science undergraduate at NIT Trichy with a strong focus on Machine Learning, MLOps, and Generative AI systems.
+Batchler at NIT Trichy with a strong focus on Machine Learning, MLOps, and Generative AI systems.
 Experienced in building end-to-end ML pipelines from data processing to cloud deployment using AWS, Docker, and CI/CD.
 Developed real-time AI solutions in computer vision and NLP, including sign language translation and predictive systems.
 Solved 500+ DSA problems, strengthening problem-solving and system design skills.
 Passionate about deploying scalable, production-ready AI solutions that solve real-world problems.
 Currently seeking opportunities to contribute and grow as an AI/ML engineer.<br>

 ## 🌐 Socials: